 Cost of the capsule.
-A video endoscopy capsule costs approximately $500.
+A video endoscopy capsule itself costs approximately $580.

 Cost of the capsule endoscopy procedure.
-The entire procedure can cost anywhere between $700 and $2,000.
-But it can vary based on the part of your gastrointestinal tract being examined.
+The entire procedure can cost anywhere between $750 and $2,500.
+It can vary based on the part of your gastrointestinal tract being examined.

 Insurance coverage.
 Before getting an appointment for the procedure, check if your insurance company covers capsule endoscopy.